|

 unevenness of the veneer prior to flattening.
 The Burr Walnut is warped

+and twisted in all planes.
 The nature of the joins where the triangles

 met the main surfaces meant that the veneer component pieces had to be